oniani/dot/README.md

 ---

-# Philosophy
+## Philosophy

-All of the templates and configuration files along with the programs are chosen with the simplicity in mind and in most cases, cross-platform tools and applications are preferred.
+All of the templates and configuration files along with the programs are chosen with the simplicity in mind, and in most cases, cross-platform tools and applications are preferred.
+The repository attempts to only include minimal software, following the UNIX philosophy.
+In other words, software that software that runs fast and has a limited number of bugs (or no bugs at all).

-Regulated Minimalism was initially designed for **macOS** operating system, but virtually everything works on most **Linux** distributions with a few exceptions including `rwp` script and the tiling window manager **Amethyst**.
-**Homebrew** might not work on all Linux distributions, so one will have to use some other distribution-specific package manager such as `apt`, `pacman`, etc.
+`dots` was initially designed for **macOS** operating system, but virtually everything works on most **Linux** distributions with a few exceptions including `wp` script and the tiling window manager **Amethyst**. **Homebrew** might not work on all Linux distributions, so one will have to use some other, distribution-specific package manager such as `apt`, `pacman`, etc. Some applications and tools used for this setup have even more minimal alternatives, yet the functionality of such tools is usually more limited and therefore, there is a size/minimalism-functionality trade-off.
+The repo tries to get the most without losing the performance.

 For **macOS** users, there is an automated installation option that takes care of the setup.

-For those who are wondering, the repository is called _**Regulated** Minimalism_ since most of the applications and tools used for this setup have even more minimal alternatives, yet the functionality of such tools is usually a lot more limited and therefore, there is a size/minimalism-functionality trade-off.

 Bear in mind that this repository will always be a work-in-progress until that **ONE** perfect setup is found which, quite frankly, will probably never happen.

-NOTE: Word minimal, depending on a context, can have a lot of different meanings.
-In this repository, _minimal_ refers to software that runs fast and has a limited number of bugs (or no bugs at all).

 ## Organization

-My setup is not fully compliant with the [XDG Base Directory Specification](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html).
+The setup is not fully compliant with the [XDG Base Directory Specification](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html).
 That said, the goal is consistency, hence there is a structure in place for the system.